Click each title below for more information

 LGBTQ-related resources throughout Western New York

 GLYS offers a variety of opportunities & services for gay, lesbian, bisexual, transgender & questioning youth and their friends, ages 14-21.
 GLYS has monthly meeting for transitioning youth and parents.
 There is a meeting for youth and a separate support group for parents.
+Parents of trans youth and trans adults may attend the parent group, even though the trans youth group is geared to middle and high school youth.
+The child does not have to attend for a parent to attend and vice versa.
 Patty Jones is the coordinator of this important resource.www.glyswny.org

 Local, non-profit organization comprised of gay and straight members of the Western New York community.
 Scholarships are available.
 Please check out the website and consider attending the annual Buffalo Brunch this May!